Supply Chain Management

 - 1)Suppliers covering 80% of total purchasing amount

-The questionnaire reflects the “CSR/Sustainable Procurement Self-assessment Questionnaire” published by UN Global Compact Network Japan and the 18 articles on the Kuraray Group Compliance Handbook Compliance Handbook.
+The questionnaire reflects the Kuraray Group Code of Conduct and the 10 principles of the United Nations Global Compact.
 It covers 51 items in nine areas including respect for human rights, abolition of discrimination based on gender, nationality, etc., abolition of child labor, water resource issues, global warming countermeasures, environment pollution countermeasures, fair corporate activities such as preventing bribery and corruption, ensuring quality, information security, consideration for the supply chain, and harmony with local communities, among others.

 CSR Procurement Questionnaire